|

 Ecobeetle's Endangered Species - Killer Whale - Conservation Information,Pictures,Facts,Links,Books

-Killer Whales can dive for up to 17 minutes to a depth of at least 260 meters ... their movements.
-Characteristics which differ between the two types of whales include the shape of the dorsal fin, pigmentation of the saddle patch, mitochondrial and nuclear DNA, diet, travel patters, respiration patterns, vocalizations, ...
+The Killer Whale has distinctive black and white markings with a prominent dorsal fin.
+The dorsal fin is from 1.0 to 1.8 meters tall in adult males and less than ... movements.
+Characteristics which differ between the two types of whales include the shape of the dorsal fin, pigmentation of the saddle patch, mitochondrial and nuclear DNA, diet, travel patters, respiration patterns, ...

 ecobeetle.com